ukhsa-collaboration/pygom/doc/source/common_models/Legrand_Ebola_SEIHFR.rst

 :func:`.Legrand_Ebola_SEIHFR`
 =============================

-A commonly used model in the literature to model Ebola outbreaks is the SEIHFR model proposed by Legrand et al. [1].
-There are two extra compartments on top of the standard SEIR, **H** for hospitialization and **F** for funeral.
+A commonly used model in the literature to model Ebola outbreaks is the SEIHFR model proposed by [Legrand2007]_.
+There are two extra compartments on top of the standard SEIR, :math:`H` for hospitialization and :math:`F` for funeral.
 A total of ten parameters (with some describing the inverse) are required for the model, they are:

 ==================   ============================================
      Symbol                          Process